 Georgia Tech stuns No. 24 Pitt 26-21 in Key’s coaching debut

-PITTSBURGH (AP) — Jeff Sims passed for a touchdown and ran for another, Hassan Hall piled up 157 yards rushing and Georgia Tech made interim head coach Brent Key a winner in his debut, stunning No. 24 Pittsburgh 26-21 on Saturday night.
+“After the week we had, we were able to block out all the noise, eliminate all the distractions and … focus on moving forward,” Key said.
+“So happy for these kids.
+We believed in them.
+We knew they had it in them.”

-Five days after Key was promoted to replace Geoff Collins — fired four games into his fourth season with the Yellow Jackets — Georgia Tech took advantage of some sloppy play by the defending ACC champions to beat an FBS opponent for the first time in nearly a year.
+Georgia Tech (2-3, 1-1 ACC) ended a nine-game losing streak to FBS opponents — the last five by a combined score of 210-20 — by frustrating the Panthers (3-2, 0-1) for long stretches and making the plays that mattered late.

-Linebacker Charlie Thomas recovered a fumble and picked off Pitt quarterback Kedon Slovis to set up two of Gavin Edwards’ five field goals as the inspired Yellow Jackets (2-3, 1-1 ACC) converted three Pitt turnovers into 13 points, including a 21-yard touchdown pass from Sims to E.J.
+Linebacker Charlie Thomas recovered a fumble and picked off Pitt quarterback Kedon Slovis to set up two of Gavin Edwards’ four field goals.
+The inspired Yellow Jackets converted Pitt’s three turnovers into 13 points, including a 21-yard touchdown pass from Sims to E.J.
 Jenkins with 10:30 to play that gave Georgia Tech a 19-7 lead.

 Tasked with trying to make something of his alma mater’s season, Key promised the Yellow Jackets would “play the best brand of football we possibly can.”